BLCM/bl3mods/Aaron0000/Balands/README.md

 JAKOBS REGULAR GUNS
 -------------------
-Marshal (more fire rate, less damage) - Increased Damage by 15% and Handling by 40%.
+Marshal - Increased Damage by 15% and Handling by 40%.

  ┗----Rationale: More fire rate is typically good on a weapon until you realize it is a semi-automatic weapon.
 So this one has been given the niche of handling well.